Effects of noise on performance of Bernstein-Vazirani algorithm

 Independent of the value of $n$, the relationship between $Q_U$ and $\Bar{\sigma}_U$ displays a concave shape for weak disorder, while for strong disorder, it takes on a convex form.
-The behavior of $Q_U$ can be nicely fitted using a Gaussian function of the form where the fitting parameters, $a_U$, $b_U$, and $d_U$ depend on $n$.
-Value of $a_U$, $b_U$, and $d_U$ can be found using the least square method.
-For example, for $n=1$, the parameters $a_U=0.59 \pm 0.0024$, $b_U=1.8 \pm 0.018$, and $d_U=0.41 \pm 0.0028$, are found with error $0.0023$ whereas for $n=2$, the values are $a_U = 0.79 \pm 0.0027$, $b_U = 2.6 \pm 0.027$, $d_U = 0.19 \pm 0.0029$ with an error of $0.0047$.
-Similarly, for $n=10$, the parameters become $a_U=0.99 \pm 0.0028$, $b_U=10 \pm 0.068$, $d_U = 0$ with an error of $0.0059$.
+The behavior of $Q_U$ can be nicely fitted using a Gaussian function of the form where the fitting parameters, $a_U$, $b_U$, and $e_U$ depend on $n$.
+Values of $a_U$, $b_U$, and $e_U$ can be found using the least square method.
+For example, for $n=1$, the parameters $a_U=0.59 \pm 0.0024$, $b_U=1.8 \pm 0.018$, and $e_U=0.41 \pm 0.0028$, are found with error $0.0023$ whereas for $n=2$, the values are $a_U = 0.79 \pm 0.0027$, $b_U = 2.6 \pm 0.027$, $e_U = 0.19 \pm 0.0029$ with an error of $0.0047$.
+Similarly, for $n=10$, the parameters become $a_U=0.99 \pm 0.0028$, $b_U=10 \pm 0.068$, $e_U = 0$ with an error of $0.0059$.
 The numbers written after all the $\pm$ symbols denote the $95\%$ confidence interval of the fitting.